+7 (707) 051 22 20

 No hidden fees.
 If a child misses a session due to illness, we reschedule it for another day within the subscription period.

-The logic is simple: in a group session, the speech therapist works with 4 children simultaneously, and the cost is divided.
-But this doesn't mean quality is lower — it's just a different format.
+The logic is simple: in a group session, the speech therapist works with 4 children at once, and the cost is shared.
+But this doesn't mean quality is lower—it's just a different format.
 For us, a group is not a way to earn more, but a way to make speech correction more accessible.
-Many families from Almaty bring their second child specifically to group sessions because it allows both children to attend without straining the budget.
+Many families from Almaty bring their second child specifically to group classes because it allows both children to attend without straining the budget.

-Choosing a specialist for a group is a more complex task than for individual sessions.
-It requires not just a speech therapist, but someone who can manage a children's group and see each child.
-Here's a checklist.
+Choosing a specialist for a group is more challenging than for individual sessions.
+It requires not just a speech therapist, but someone who can manage a group of children and see each child individually.
+Here is a checklist.

 Selection criteria: group size, age, experience

 Group size: no more than 4 children.
-If you are offered a group of 5-6 people, it is no longer a speech therapy session, but daycare.
-Age matching: children should be within one year of each other (4-5 years, 5-6 years, 6-7 years).
-A 2-3 year age difference makes the session ineffective for younger children.
-Level matching: the speech therapist must conduct an assessment and form a group of children with similar disorders.
-If a group has a child with dyslalia and a child with general speech underdevelopment, the weaker one will struggle and the stronger one will be bored.
-Group work experience: ask how many years the speech therapist has been leading group sessions.
-A specialist without group work experience will not be able to hold the attention of 4 children at once.
+If you are offered a group of 5–6 people, it is no longer a speech therapy session but daycare.
+Age matching: children should be within one year of each other (4–5 years, 5–6 years, 6–7 years).
+A 2–3 year age gap makes the session ineffective for younger children.
+Level matching: the speech therapist should conduct a diagnosis and form a group of children with similar disorders.
+If a group includes a child with dyslalia and a child with general speech underdevelopment, the weaker one will struggle, and the stronger one will get bored.
+Group experience: ask how many years the speech therapist has been leading group classes.
+A specialist without group work experience cannot hold the attention of 4 children at once.

-How to know if group classes are right for your child
+How to know if group sessions are right for your child

-• The child attends the session happily, without crying.
+• The child attends the session with pleasure, without crying.

-• In 2-3 weeks, you notice that they have started using new sounds in speech at home.
+• After 2-3 weeks, you notice that they have started using new sounds in speech at home.

-• He talks about other children in the group, tries to play with them outside of sessions.
+• They talk about other children in the group and try to play with them outside of sessions.

 • The speech therapist provides positive feedback during consultations.

-If there is no progress after a month or the child refuses to go, the group format may not be right for them.
+If there is no progress after a month or the child refuses to attend, the group format may not suit them.
 In such cases, we offer a trial individual session to understand the reason.

-Why we do not accept into a group without a preliminary assessment
+Why we don’t accept into a group without a preliminary diagnosis

-⚕ This material is for informational purposes and does not replace an in-person specialist diagnosis.
+⚕ This material is for informational purposes only and does not replace an in-person diagnosis by a specialist.
 Accurate recommendations are given by a speech therapist after an examination.
 Timelines and results depend on the diagnosis and regularity of sessions — there are no "guarantees of a complete cure."

-Frequently asked questions about group speech therapy sessions
+Frequently asked questions about group speech therapy classes

-We offer group and subgroup sessions for children aged 3 to 7.
-We form mini-groups of 3–5 children based on age and speech diagnosis, ensuring each child is comfortable and works effectively.
+We have group and subgroup sessions for children aged 3 to 7.
+We form mini-groups of 3–5 children based on age and speech diagnosis, so that each child feels comfortable and works effectively.

 The cost of a group speech therapy session starts from 4000 tenge for 45 minutes.
 The price depends on the format (subgroup or full group) and the number of sessions in the package — a 10% discount applies when purchasing 8 sessions.

-In group sessions, children learn to interact with each other, listen to and repeat after peers, which speeds up sound automation.
-We use games and pair exercises, while maintaining an individual approach through short tasks for each child.
+In group sessions, children learn to interact with each other, listen, and repeat after peers, which accelerates sound automation.
+We use pair games and exercises, while maintaining an individual approach through short tasks for each child.

-We recommend 2 times a week, but exact timelines depend on the diagnosis and regularity of attendance.
-For example, with speech delay, first improvements are noticeable after 2–3 months, and with sound pronunciation correction, after 4–6 months.
+We recommend 2 times a week, but the exact timeline depends on the diagnosis and regularity of attendance.
+For example, with speech development delay, initial improvements are noticeable after 2–3 months, and with sound pronunciation correction, after 4–6 months.

-Yes, we regularly hold consultations for parents of the preparatory group — free once a month.
-During these, the speech therapist explains how to reinforce skills at home, what exercises to do for school readiness, and how to identify potential issues before first grade.
+Yes, we regularly organize consultations for parents of the preparatory group — free once a month.
+During these, the speech therapist explains how to reinforce skills at home, what exercises to do to prepare for school, and how to identify potential issues before first grade.

-Of course, we provide consultations for parents of the older group both in group meetings and individually.
-The cost of an individual consultation is 5000 tenge, during which we discuss your child's speech characteristics and give specific recommendations for speech development.
+Of course, we hold consultations for parents of the older group, both in group meetings and individually.
+The cost of an individual consultation is 5000 tenge, where we discuss your child's speech characteristics and provide specific recommendations for speech development.

-For children aged 4–5, we have subgroup sessions for developing phonemic awareness and lexical-grammatical structure.
-The subgroup has 3–4 people, sessions last 30–40 minutes and include articulation exercises, sound imitation games, and finger exercises.
+For children aged 4–5, we offer subgroup classes to develop phonemic awareness and lexical-grammatical structure.
+Each subgroup has 3–4 children, sessions last 30–40 minutes and include articulation exercises, sound imitation games, and finger exercises.

-We accept children from age 3 for group sessions, but for toddlers aged 2–2.5, we recommend starting with individual meetings.
+We accept children from age 3 for group classes, but for toddlers aged 2–2.5 years, we recommend starting with individual sessions.
 In groups, children learn to communicate and complete tasks together, which is especially beneficial for socialization and speech initiation.

-Yes, we offer a trial group class for 3000 tenge — this is half the cost of a regular one.
-During it, you will see how the child interacts with other children and the speech therapist, and we will assess their readiness to work in a small group.
+Yes, we offer a trial group session for 3,000 tenge — this is half the cost of a regular one.
+During it, you will see how the child interacts with other children and the speech therapist, and we will assess their readiness to work in a mini-group.

 Parent and client reviews